Scholarcy Library Terms of Service

 7.7 Our suspension of the Service and/or termination of the Agreement shall not prevent or otherwise impede any claim we may have as a result of any breach by you.

-No Subscription amount is fully or partially refundable.
+Given the nature of digital content, we do not offer refunds on subscription fees unless legally required.
 Your lack of use or the temporary discontinuance of the Service during the duration of any month of your Subscription shall not qualify for a refund or any compensation.
 Scholarcy will provide no refunds or credits for partial months of Service or for days or months where the Service is unused.
+If you wish to request a refund, please open a support ticket providing the reason.

 9.1 We undertake that the Service will be performed with reasonable skill and care.